Landowners

 Typically, landowners are fully compensated once the conservation easement has been recorded.
-But you may choose to take compensation in increments, depending on your situation.
-We’ll work with you to find the solution that best meets your needs.Â
+But you may take compensation in increments, depending on your situation.
+Weโ€™ll work with you to find the best solution for your needs.

 Preliminary site evaluation